MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-power-platform-apps.md

 :::image type="content" source="media/manage-power-platform-apps-apps-page.png" alt-text="Screenshots of Apps page, showing Microsoft Power Platform apps listed in Built by your colleagues":::

-A user will see a Microsoft Power Platform app in **Built by your colleagues** if the app meets one of the following conditions.
+A user will see an app in **Built by your colleagues** if the app meets one of the following conditions.

 |Power Apps |Power Virtual Agents  |
 |---------|---------|